 - Connector - Add a FormAssembly Connector to the workflow.
 You can learn more here.

-This URL can be copied from the Share button and is needed in order to launch your workflows.
-This is because the individual URLs for your forms will still only bring your respondent to that specific form.
-Because of this, you must use the Workflow URL to share/access the workflow.
-The first form's URL will not launch a workflow.
+Use the Workflow URL to share/access the workflow.
+Individual URLs for your forms will still only bring your respondent to that specific form.
+The Workflow URL is needed in order to launch your workflow.
 This allows you to have one form in multiple workflows without any of them conflicting.